-The school’s program will be based on American Education Reaches Out (AERO) standards, a set of standards developed by the American State Department for American schools overseas.
+The school’s program is based on American Education Reaches Out (AERO) standards, a set of standards developed by the American State Department for American schools overseas.
 More details can be found at http://www.projectaero.org/

 Our early childhood education features a balanced program allowing the children to learn and grow in a nurturing and welcoming school environment.
 We place special emphasis on the children’s social and emotional development.
 Students learn through fun and engaging classroom and outdoor activities.
 The children’s well-being is paramount to their academic success.
 For this reason, we work with the children to help them develop the character traits and the values needed for today’s complex world.

-In addition to their core classes in Mathematics, Science, English and Humanities, primary grades children have classes in Visual Arts, Music, Dance, Physical Education as well as foreign languages.
+In addition to their core classes in Mathematics, Science, English and Humanities, primary grades children have classes in Information & Communication Technology, Visual Arts, Music, Dance, Physical Education as well as foreign languages.
 Both Arabic and French are introduced in pre-school and taught until the end of high school.
 This rich and balanced curricular offering allows the children to thrive and to explore their passions and interests.

 Beyond the classroom, the School is a vibrant community with a range of activities: cultural, academic, artistic, and interest-based.
 Our young children participate in field trips, co-curricular activities, school concerts, assemblies, etc. These activities and events nurture the children’s curiosity and develop their sense of exploration.
 An ASM student is a well-rounded individual with very strong academic skills, excellent character as well as a rich global perspective.